-Turning your kitchen waste into compost is a great initiative, it not only provides you with organic soil conditioner for your plants but also helps in reducing carbon footprint.
+Turning your kitchen waste into compost is a great initiative, it not only provides you with an organic soil conditioner for your plants but also helps in reducing your carbon footprint.

 So, how to make compost from kitchen waste at home in India?

-Many people relate composting with foul smell and bugs, but if you follow the correct process which I am going to share today with you, there is nothing to worry about.
+Many people relate composting to foul smells and bugs, but if you follow the correct process which I am going to share today with you, there is nothing to worry about.

 In this article, I will walk you through the whole process of making compost from kitchen waste at home in India, what things go inside the compost bin and what should not be added.